rexlManu/Open-Cloud/README.md

 # Open-Cloud

 ## En
-Open-Cloud is a Cloud System, allowing you to manage your Minecraft network.
+Open-Cloud is a Cloud System giving you the ability to easilly manage the Minecraft Servers affiliated with your Minecraft Network.

 ## De
 Open-Cloud ist ein Cloud System, mit dem du dein Minecraft Netzwerk verwalten kannst.